josescuderoh/retail_forecasting/readme.md

 Some processes were carried out for preprocessing the data before analysis:

-* The data was queried according to the previous
+* The data was queried according to EDA performed.